MUSEUM OF THE ORIGINS OF MAN

 -

-Skulls and prehistoric humans: interpreting anthropomorphic sculpture in the lower and middle Paleolithic (from Fig. 3,1).
+Of skulls and men: interpreting the anthropomorphic sculpture of the lower and middle Paleolithic (from Fig. 3.1).

 PALEOLITHIC THREE-DIMENSIONAL ART